Shipping Gwulo's books - delays due to COVID-19

 Shipping within Hong Kong is free of charge, and shipping to other countries is by airmail.
 You'll be shown the shipping cost during checkout, before you confirm your order.

-SPECIAL OFFER: International customers get FREE SHIPPING if you order two or more copies of the Gwulo books - Volume 1, Volume 2, or any combination - for delivery to the same address.
+SPECIAL OFFER: International customers get FREE SHIPPING if you order two or more copies of the Gwulo books - Volume 1, Volume 2, Volume 3, Volume 4, or any combination - for delivery to the same address.
 (Just click the Buy this button again if you want to order an extra copy.)

-Buy in a bookstore: Hong Kong customers can find the Gwulo book in branches of Bleak House Books - Bookazine - Chung Hwa Book Co. (with branches at the airport) - Commercial Press - Hong Kong Book Centre - Joint Publishing - Kelly & Walsh - St John's Cathedral Bookstore - Swindon Book Co.
+Buy in a bookstore: Hong Kong customers can find Gwulo's books in branches of Bleak House Books / Blue Lotus Gallery / Bookazine / Chung Hwa Book Co. (with branches at the airport) / Commercial Press / HK Maritime Museum Gift Shop / Joint Publishing / Kelly & Walsh / St John's Cathedral Bookstore / TheBookshop / Vibe Book and Music Shop

 The book is a 112-page paperback, with a page size of 152 x 229 mm / 6 x 9 inches.